 Meanwhile, Major Sanderson concludes that Yossarian is crazy.
 He determines to send him home.
 Yossarian celebrates.
 A. Fortiori is going home.

 But they have gotten identities mixed up.
 It is only A. Fortiori who is being sent home.
 Yossarian and Dunbar are sent right back into combat.
-A. Fortiori is made-up, in case you forgot.
-So no one is going home.
+Now that's some tough luck for Yossarian.